hybridgroup/tinygo-musicjam/README.md

 Controller is intended to run directly on Arduino to send MIDI commands via serial interface.

+There are several different kinds of controllers in the `examples` folder.

-To build/flash on Arduino:
+To build/flash the `onenote` example on Arduino:

         cd controller
-        tinygo flash -target arduino .
+        tinygo flash -target arduino ./examples/onenote/

 ## Router